-- (i) Practical completion of the Port Spencer development project.
-This is estimated to occur on 31 December 2021. - (ii) No vesting conditions attached.
+- (i) First shipment from Port Spencer development facility. - (ii) Commencement of construction of Port Spencer facility. - (iii) Practical completion of the Port Spencer development project.
+This is estimated to occur on 31 December 2021. - (iv) No vesting conditions attached. - (v) This share option valuation is nil due to cashflow uncertanity of the the company.